Data quality is the key to successful Machine Learning and our Machine Learning Filters the key to quality data.

 The concept of Machine Learning, which originally emerged in the late 1950s from the fields of pattern recognition and computational learning theory, is to create algorithms which can both learn from the data they have and do Data Analysis and make predictions from the data.

-Advanced Machine Learning programmes can even write their own algorithms in order to do new things that had not occurred to their data scientist human programmers, or that the humans would have liked to do in theory but had not a clue how to do in practice.
-Some of these algorithms are so complex that no human being can understand them, either because they are too complex or simply because the data are too big and it would take years or a lifetime to grasp the data and fully understand what the Machine Learning programme is doing with them.
+Advanced Machine Learning programmes can even write their own algorithms to do new things that had not occurred to their data scientist human programmers, or that the humans would have liked to do in theory but had not a clue how to do in practice.
+Some of these algorithms are so complex that no human being can understand them, either because they are too complicated or simply because the data are too big and it would take years or a lifetime to grasp the data and fully understand what the Machine Learning programme is doing with them.

 Well known examples of Machine Learning include